Readers share why they joined protests in Seattle following the death of George Floyd

-Protests erupted nationwide this past week in response to the death of George Floyd — a Black man in Minneapolis who died after a police officer pressed his knee into his neck for several minutes as he pleaded for air — and years of police violence against Black people.
+Protests erupted nationwide in response to last week’s death of George Floyd — a Black man in Minneapolis who was killed while in police custody — and years of police violence against Black people.

 We asked our readers to tell us why they took to the streets in Seattle to protest.
 Here are some of their responses.